 Dear Friends, Colleagues and Distinguished Guests,

 You may find what I am about to say shocking.
 It was certainly a shock to me.
-But, I have to confess that I really enjoyed being president of APA during this past tumultuous year.
-This is not to say that I enjoyed the crush of extra work, travel, teleconferences, meetings etc. but I was gratified by the APA’s performance and what we have been able to accomplish.
-This time last year we were facing daunting challenges and uncertainty.
-DSM-5 was about to be launched and after a development process roiled by controversy, we wondered how it would be received.
+But, I have to confess that I really have enjoyed being president of APA during this past tumultuous year.
+This is not to say that I enjoyed the crush of extra work, travel, in-person meetings and teleconferences from every imaginable location, and some unimaginable.
+But I have been gratified by the APA’s performance and what we have been able to accomplish together.
+At this time last year, we were facing daunting challenges and uncertainty.
+DSM-5 was about to be launched and after a development process so roiled by controversy that we wondered how the book, and the future of psychiatry, would be received.
 We were also in the midst of a search process for the new CEO and Medical Director.
-And health care reform was inexorably wending its way forward with the Final Rule of the Mental Health Parity Act and the implementation of the Affordable Care Act looming.
-The continued occurrence of mass violent incidents involving persons with mental illness, was keeping mental health in a glaring national spotlight.
-A year later our challenges have not gone away, but we can say that we have met and effectively begun to manage them.
+And health care reform was inexorably wending its way forward with the Final Rule of the Mental Health Parity and Addictions Equity Act and the implementation of the Affordable Care Act both looming.
+And the continuous cycle of incidents of mass violent involving persons with mental illness kept us, our patients and our treatments, or lack thereof, in the harsh glare of the national spotlight.
+A year later our problems have hardly declined, but I am encouraged that we are up to the task.

+I wonder how many of you know what I mean when I say up to the task.

+can honestly say that, as a field, we are learning to recognize and manage our challenges much more effectively.

-I ran for President of the APA out of sheer frustration …… frustration over what was happening to the field of psychiatry, and frankly, found our responses to these insults, assaults and disregard of mental health care and psychiatry lacking.
-We were doing everything we try to help our patients stop doing—we were lamenting, we were wallowing, we were ignoring the present and disbelieving the future.
+I ran for President of the APA out of sheer frustration …… frustration over what was happening to the field of psychiatry, and frankly, frustration over our responses to the insults, assaults and disregard of mental illness and psychiatry.
+It seemed to me that we were doing everything we try to help our patients stop doing—we were lamenting, we were wallowing, we were rationalizing the present and denying the future.

-So, my immediate goal became fostering, fomenting, facilitating and, if necessary, even forcing CHANGE.
-I chose “Changing the Practice and Perception of Psychiatry” as the theme of this year’s annual meeting, and from the moment you made me your president-elect nearly two-and-a-half years ago, I committed myself to asking—as often as possible—what those changes were supposed to be, and how we would put them in place.
+So, my overriding goal was to foster, foment, facilitate and, if necessary, even force CHANGE.
+For this reason I chose “Changing the Practice and Perception of Psychiatry” as the theme of this year’s annual meeting, and from the moment you made me your president-elect nearly two-and-a-half years ago, I committed myself to finding—by all means possible—what those changes needed to be, and how we would attain them.
 I was well aware of the long odds for success and believed that in all likelihood, my run at this lofty goal would appear to have been quixotic or masochistic.
 Of course I kept those doubts to myself, although my wife did not.
 When I told her I was thinking of running for APA President, I remember her saying “YOU ARE GOING TO DO WHAT?”
-But eventually, like everything else that I have tried in my professional life she went along with it and supported me.
+But eventually, like everything else that I have tried in my professional life, she went along with it and supported me.